dy/piezo/docs/r&d.md

       → better export global `reset` to enable instance rotation.
       → generally functions allocate own memory on first call, with assigned unique callsites within current instance.

 ## [x] Batch function reads from memory; regular function takes arguments.
-How to differentiate them? → detect batchable function from channeled inputs/outputs.
+How to differentiate them? → batch is indicated by ~.

   1. `export` === processing
     - `import pow from 'math'` is not processing function